expz/spin-class/README.md

 ### Deep Deterministic Policy Gradient (DDPG)

 This is implemented for InvertedPendulum-v2 and HalfCheetah-v2.
 To use it, use the `--algo ddpg` flag.

+### Twin Delayed Deep Deterministic Policy Gradient (TD3)

+This is implemented for InvertedPendulum-v2 and HalfCheetah-v2.
+To use it, use the `--algo td3` flag.